pggPL/TransformerEngine/docs/features/low_precision_training/fp8_blockwise_scaling/fp8_blockwise_scaling.rst

 Block size is 128.
 Blocks can be:

-* one dimensional - containing 128 consecutive values,
+* one dimensional – containing 128 consecutive values,
-* two dimensional - containing tiles of 128x128 values.
+* two dimensional – containing tiles of 128x128 values.

 More details when 1d and 2d scaling are used are provided later.

-For optimal performance with 1D blockwise scaling, all tensor dimensions should be divisible by 128.
+There are some assumptions on the dimensions of the tensor:

 **Scaling factors**